Si-GCG/Unofficial-Grant-Aerona3-Home-Assistant-Integration/Docs/configuration_guide.md

 ### Dual Zone Configuration

-For systems with two heating zones:
+For systems with two heating zones or those wishing to set a dual set point:

 #### Enable Zone 2
 1. **Enable weather compensation**: